History of Patrick Kane in Timeline

 Others born on this day/year

-1992: Conn Smythe Trophy Draft Pick
+1992: Conn Smythe Trophy

-1994: Featured on trading card
+1994: Featured on Trading Card

-In 1994, Patrick Kane was inadvertently featured in the background of Sylvain Turgeon's 1994-95 Pinnacle trading card while attending a Buffalo Sabres' game as a child with his father.
+In 1994, Patrick Kane was inadvertently featured in the background of Sylvain Turgeon's 1994–95 Pinnacle trading card while attending a Sabres' game as a child with his father.

-1995: Conn Smythe Trophy Winger
+1995: Conn Smythe Trophy

-1995: Blackhawks last in Western Conference Finals
+1995: Western Conference Finals

 2004: Drafted by London Knights

-2005: Joins US NTDP
+2005: Joins US National Team Development Program

-2006: Joins the London Knights
+2006: Joins London Knights

-In 2006, Patrick Kane joined the London Knights for the 2006–07 OHL season.
+In 2006, Patrick Kane joined the London Knights for the OHL season, playing alongside future NHL forwards Sergei Kostitsyn and Sam Gagner.

-June 25, 2007: Ceremonial First Pitch
+June 25, 2007: Throws First Pitch at Cubs Game

 On June 25, 2007, Patrick Kane threw the ceremonial first pitch at a Chicago Cubs game at Wrigley Field.

-July 25, 2007: Signed with Blackhawks
+July 25, 2007: Signs with the Blackhawks

 On July 25, 2007, Patrick Kane signed a three-year contract with the Chicago Blackhawks.